buildbuddy-io/buildbuddy/docs/rbe-setup.md

 ## Configuring your workspace

-There are several options for configuring your platforms and toolchains, the most fully features of which being [bazel-toolchains](https://releases.bazel.build/bazel-toolchains.html).
+There are several options for configuring your platforms and toolchains, the most fully featured of which being [bazel-toolchains](https://releases.bazel.build/bazel-toolchains.html).
 It comes with an `rbe_autoconfig` rule that works nicely with BuildBuddy.

 Unfortunately, bazel-toolchains has a dependency on Docker and can take quite some time to start up in a clean workspace, so we provide a simple and easy-to-use [BuildBuddy toolchain](https://github.com/buildbuddy-io/toolchain) that enables you to get up and running quickly, and works for most use cases.